Peter-Sh/docker-docs/redis/README.md

 -	[Protected mode](https://redis.io/docs/latest/operate/oss_and_stack/management/security/#protected-mode)
 -	[A few things about Redis security by antirez](http://antirez.com/news/96)

+## Process User and Privileges

+By default, the Redis Docker image drops privileges by switching to the `redis` user and removing unnecessary capabilities.
+If Docker is run with the `--user` option, this step is skipped.
+Alternatively, you can set the `SKIP_DROP_PRIVS=1` (since 8.2.x) environment variable to prevent the container from switching to a non-privileged user.

 # How to use this image

 ## Start a redis instance